paperTurkey/hoamaster/content/contact.md

 P. O. Box 2473
 Irmo, South Carolina 29063

-# Mailbox Repair?
-If you need mailbox repair or ironwork done, please reach out to:

-Old South Ironworks
-Owner: Van Safriet
-oldsouthironworks@gmail.com
-office 803-295-2748
-mobile 803-331-4367.

 # Other Contacts
 Dial 911 for Police, Fire, and Ambulance emergencies.

 ## Lexington County Sheriff's Department (non-emergencies)
 Call 803-785-8230.
 Select extension 1 to speak to a deputy on call and file a report.

-# Resident Deputy
+### Resident Deputy
 Our local Irmo Resident Deputy is James Forgione.
 He can be reached by using his email jforgione@lcsd.gov.

-# Lexington County Animal Control
+##Lexington County Animal Control
 Call 803-785-8149

+## Mailbox Repair?
+If you need mailbox repair or ironwork done, please reach out to:

+Old South Ironworks
+Owner: Van Safriet
+oldsouthironworks@gmail.com
+office 803-295-2748
+mobile 803-331-4367